TDAmeritrade/stumpy/README.rst

 Contributing
 ------------

 We welcome contributions in any form!
 Assistance with documentation, particularly expanding tutorials, is always welcome.
-To contribute please fork the project make your changes and submit a pull request.
+To contribute please fork the project, make your changes, and submit a pull request.
 We will do our best to work through any issues with you and get your code merged into the main branch.

 ----------
 References